Speech-Language Pathology, M.S.

 - Face To Face

 - Voice and resonance

 - Feeding and swallowing

 - Receptive and expressive language

-Deadline for Track 1 fall applications is January 15; Track 2 is April 1.
-Applications will be reviewed through June 15 as space is available in the program.
+Deadline for Track 1 fall applications is January 15; Track 2 priority deadline is April 1 and seats will be filled until July 1 as available.
 The $30 nonrefundable application fee is waived if the applicant has previously applied to GVSU.